go-gorm/gorm.io/pages/docs/migration.md

 ## Migrator Interface

-GORM provides migrator interface, which contains unified API interfaces for each database that could be used to build your database independent migrations, for example:
+GORM provides migrator interface, which contains unified API interfaces for each database that could be used to build your database-independent migrations, for example:

 SQLite doesn't support `ALTER COLUMN`, `DROP COLUMN`, GORM will create a new table as the one you are trying to change, copy all data, drop the old table, rename the new table